background image

 Welcome to my website.
 I hope you find here what you need to make an informed choice about whether to approach me.
 The first step is often the hardest and I do not underestimate its difficulty.

-As an experienced Psychosynthesis counsellor who also uses CBT tools and techniques I can help you with;
+As an experienced Psychosynthesis counsellor who also uses CBT tools and techniques I can help you with.

 • Sexual and Gender identity